kushal-projects/AI-Compliance-Metadata-Extractor/README.md

 ## 🚀 What This Does

 - 🗃️ **Takes PDF or plain text** files of compliance policies
-- 🔍 **Extracts metadata** fields like:
- Policy name, author, version, dates
+- 🔍 **Extracts metadata** fields like: Policy name, author, version, dates, department, contact, Table of contents
-  - Responsible department, contact person
-  - Table of contents
 - 🧠 Uses a lightweight **open-source LLM** (no API keys)
 - 🎛️ User-friendly **Gradio App Interface**
 - 📄 Outputs results in structured JSON and .txt formats